Greybeard Philosophy was born from two truths that took years to earn:

 It offers something quieter and harder:

-- and the courage to stay true in moments of choice.
+and the courage to stay true in the narrow pass.

 If that kind of work speaks to you, you are welcome here.